Identity consolidation and privileged access management across Windows, Linux, and UNIXEnterprise Edition

 Clearly identity sits at the intersection of cloud, mobile and each organization's compliance and risk requirements.
 Thus one of the biggest challenges for any organization is: how can they manage their users' identities to optimize user productivity, IT efficiency and compliance across data center, cloud and mobile?

 Centrify sees this significant challenge as one that can in fact be addressed in a comprehensive and cost-effective manner where IT organizations can truly do more with less.
 We solve this challenge by delivering a set of unified identity management that centrally manage identities across data center, cloud and mobile to optimize cost, agility and security.
 Our identity services include integrated authentication, access control, privilege management, policy enforcement and compliance.
 This results in one single login for users and one seamless identity infrastructure for IT.

-Key to Centrify comprehensively addressing this fundamental challenge is our approach of letting organizations leverage an existing identity infrastructure they already own — Microsoft Active Directory — to centrally manage identities across on-premise and cloud resources as well as mobile devices.
+Key to Centrify comprehensively addressing this fundamental challenge is our approach of letting organizations leverage an existing identity infrastructure they already own — Microsoft Active Directory — to centrally manage identities across on-premises and cloud-based resources as well as mobile devices.
 This means IT does not have to sacrifice control of corporate identities and can leverage existing technology, skillsets and processes already established to take advantage of innovations occurring outside the perimeter while also enabling productivity and secure access for their user-centric mobile workforce.
-With more than 4,500 customers, including small businesses to the largest enterprise organizations, Centrify is a proven solution deployed on millions of server, application and mobile device resources.
+With more than 5,000 customers, including small businesses to the largest enterprise organizations, Centrify is a proven solution deployed on millions of server, application and mobile device resources.